Destinations Greece Athens

 Kolonaki · Koumbari 1

-A collection running tens of thousands of objects deep, spanning ancient Cycladic figurines, Byzantine icons, Ottoman-period textiles, and 19th-century Greek War of Independence ephemera — on the Kolonaki edge in the Benaki family townhouse.
-The walk-through of post-classical Greek visual culture nobody else in the city does.
+A collection tens of thousands of objects deep, from ancient Cycladic figurines to Byzantine icons, Ottoman-period textiles, and 19th-century War of Independence ephemera, in the Benaki family townhouse on the Kolonaki edge.
+The walk through post-classical Greek visual culture nobody else in the city does.
 The rooftop café has a small Acropolis view.
 Two hours is enough.

 Kolonaki · Koumbari 1Post-classical Greek cultureRooftop café